 Are you expecting a baby boy or just looking for some amazing Italian boy names?
 Look no further!

-Here is a list of over 120 popular Italian girl names that are rich in tradition and culture.
-From classic names like Giorgia and Sofia to modern favorites like Martina and Valentina, this list has something for every taste.
+Here is a list of 120+ popular Italian boy names that are sure to be a hit with both parents and children alike.
+From classic names like Antonio and Giovanni to modern favorites like Matteo and Marco, this list has something for every taste.

 Names are categorized into the themes below:

 Are you looking for famous Italian names for your baby boy?
 Check out these Italian names, which have been hitting the trends and rising in popularity in recent times.

 One-Syllable Popular Italian Boy Names

 - Pete – rock.
 Pete Davidson is an Italian actor, comedian, and writer who is famous for his work on Saturday Night Live.

 - Dante – everlasting.
 Italian poet Dante Alighieri is the most famous person with this name.

 - Raoul – wolf counsel.
 Inspired by Raoul Bova.

 - Tino – health.
 Tino is a common nickname for those whose names end in tino, like Valentino or Martino.
 However, it is a fantastic short Italian boy’s name.